 Recruitment group 1/Seed set 1 - recently diagnosed 'COVID-19 cases' (Group 1) and their

-with specific monitoring tools before they will transition into ongoing follow up and
+initially with specific monitoring tools before they will transition into ongoing follow

-monitoring as recruitment group 2 Recruitment group 2/Seed set 2 - people from the general
+up and monitoring as recruitment group 2 Recruitment group 2/Seed set 2 - people from the

-community that are not currently infected with COVID19 'Group 2' that are practicing physical
+general community that are not currently infected with COVID19 'Group 2' that are

-and people living alone will be conducted across all groups.
-Individuals may be invited to
+parents and people living alone will be conducted across all groups.
+Individuals may be

-participate in more than one cohort when they change between risk population definitions.
+invited to participate in more than one cohort when they change between risk population

-mixed method of qualitative and quantitative tools to enable us to assess changes within
+a mixed method of qualitative and quantitative tools to enable us to assess changes

-individuals over time and to assess the influence of social networks on their health,
+within individuals over time and to assess the influence of social networks on their

 Objectives of the study are:

-and physical distancing) and identify factors that promote/inhibit compliance to
+isolation and physical distancing) and identify factors that promote/inhibit

 2. To better understand, assess and monitor the unintended health, social and economic